-container\platform = <reframe.core.pipeline.\NoRuntime object>
+container\platform = \NoRuntime

 The container platform to be used for launching this test.

 This field is set automatically by the default container runtime associated with the current system partition.
 Users may also set this, explicitly overriding any partition setting.
 If the image attribute of container\platform is set, then the test will run inside a container using the specified container runtime.